DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 own power, to remain a permanent child looking for parental figures to guide you.

-But the original titans who designed your consciousness capabilities are also present in your genetic inheritance.
+But **The Werdh-anes** who designed your consciousness capabilities are also present in your genetic inheritance.
 They’re waiting for you to choose conscious evolution over unconscious servitude.